Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Probe: An Interactive and Modular Explanation Layer

 \section{\sysname{} Probe: An Interactive and Modular Explanation Layer}

-To address our design goals, we designed and implemented \sysname{} (Figure \ref{fig:coding-agent-comparison}, right). \sysname{} is an interactive explanation layer built on top of an existing open-source coding agent, Kilo Code\footnote{https://kilocode.ai/}. \sysname{} intercepts, analyzes, and explains the actions of the coding agent after it completes a coding task.
-Its central design principle is a two-level dynamic explanation framework designed to manage the inherent trade-off between informational quality and cognitive load, a key challenge in explainable AI (XAI) \cite{Miller2019,doshivelez2017rigorousscienceinterpretablemachine,sweller1988cognitive}.
-It is designed as a research probe to investigate how programmers interact with AI-generated code when the ``black box'' is opened \cite{kang2023autosd}.
-The following sections describe the key components of the \sysname{} interface from a user’s perspective, as implemented in our probe.
+To address our design goals, we designed and implemented \sysname{} (Figure \ref{fig:coding-agent-comparison}, right). \sysname{} is an interactive explanation layer built on top of an existing open-source coding agent, Kilo Code\footnote{https://kilocode.ai/}.
+At its core, \sysname{} intercepts the output of a coding agent \emph{after} a task is complete to analyze and explain its actions.
+This design is guided by a specific rationale and is structured into a dynamic, two-level framework, which we detail below.